The link between theology and mission

 In John 3:16, Jesus declared that he, the eternal Son, was sent by the Father to save the world and reestablish the avenue that was laid out before creation for people to share eternal Trinitarian life.
 Jesus is the incarnation of the Father’s mission and the Holy Spirit is the agent through which the Father accomplishes the mission in Christ.
 It is the Holy Spirit, sent by the Father and the Son (John 14:26; 15:26; Acts 2:33), who calls and “fills” people for missional work.
 It is the Spirit who transforms minds and hearts, gives gifts, commissions, guides and empowers people to accomplish the Father’s mission in Christ.
 (Romans 1:6, 7; Acts 4:31; Acts 13:4; 1 Corinthians 12:4-11).

 The Triune God, therefore, is in his very essence a missionary God.
 That which is typically understood as the church’s mission is the Father’s mission (Missio Dei).
-Church planting, therefore, is not centered on the church.
+The church's mission, therefore, is not centered on the church.
 It is theocentric.
 It is defined, directed, energized and accomplished by the Triune God.

 Jesus’ incarnation set the pattern for the church as it fulfills the Father’s mission on earth.
 As Jesus was sent by the Father, Jesus sends his church (John 20:21).
 As the Father revealed himself in his Son who was made flesh, he continues to reveal himself to the world through flesh – his people.
 The church is called to be with people where they are and as they are, within their cultural contexts.
 This requires a form of sacrificial social engagement on the order of Jesus himself (Philippians 2:5-8).